VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeBlendShapeTranslator.en.md

 ![VKCNodeBlendShapeTranslator_1](img/VKCNodeBlendShapeTranslator_1.jpg)

-The VKCNodeBlendShapeTranslator is a component used when exporting HEM character motion.
+VKC Node Blend Shape Translator is a component used when exporting HEM character motion.
 The exported HEM file can be used to play animations for preset avatars or VKCItemObjects.

 ![VKCNodeBlendShapeTranslator_2](img/VKCNodeBlendShapeTranslator_2.jpg)

-To export the HEM file, add the HEOExporter/HEOInfo component to the character, modify the size of the `BlendShapeTransNameTable`, and set the `SrcName` and `DestName` fields to the name before and after the conversion, respectively.
+Add the VKC Node Blend Shape Translator component to the character, add a new item to Blend Shape Trans Name Table, and set the motion name before and after conversion in SrcName/DestName.

 ![VKCNodeBlendShapeTranslator_3](img/VKCNodeBlendShapeTranslator_3.jpg)